 - This course is designed to provide elementary/secondary school personnel with a comprehensive organizational, behavioral and curricular approach to support students who exhibit challenging behaviors.
-Participants will develop an understanding of the psycho-educational philosophy of the BIST model, learn the skills and language to problem solve with difficult students, and develop effective communication skills with parents and other staff members.
-Through role playing, participants will have the opportunity to observe the new concepts being taught by the Behavior Intervention Support Team.
+Participants will develop an understanding of the psycho-educational philosophy of the BIST model and how it ties into trauma-informed care for students.
+They will also learn the Goals for Life, language to reduce resistance with difficult students and develop effective communication skills with parents and other staff members.
+Through role-playing, participants will have the opportunity to observe the new concepts being taught by the Behavior Intervention Support Team.

-- This course will help identify specific strategies to support teachers within the BIST model and increase their ability to problem solve.
-Discussion and role-play of effective conflict management and responses to anger, denial and demands will require vulnerability on the part of participants.
+- This course will help identify specific strategies to support teachers within the BIST model and increase their ability to problem solve and support students as they navigate chaotic and traumatic experiences.
+Discussions and role-playing of effective conflict management and responses to anger, denial and demands will require vulnerability on the part of participants.

 Building BIST: The Framework of Success

-- This collaborate training is designed for teams to analyze and evaluate their building strengths and obstacles.
+- This collaborative training is designed for teams to analyze and evaluate their building strengths and obstacles.
 Teams will create detailed plans to continue their building growth.
-Focus areas include BIST concepts as well as students not working, classroom management, adult community, and class meetings.
+Focus areas include BIST concepts as well as students not working, classroom management, adult communities and class meetings.

 Effective Classroom Management

-- This course is designed to assist teachers with devising strategies that enhance the efficiency of instructional time.
-Throughout the workshop, teachers will explore the importance of organization, planning, clear expectations, procedures/routines, and consistency in order to become a more effective teacher and maximize student learning.
+- This course is designed to assist teachers with devising strategies that enhance the efficiency of instructional time as well as devising a structure for students as they navigate chaotic and traumatic experiences.
+Throughout the workshop, teachers will explore the importance of organization, planning, clear expectations, procedures/routines and consistency in order to become a more effective teacher to maximize student learning.

-- A new training opportunity created to address the specific challenges faced by building and/district leaders.
-This conference will include presenters from numerous districts throughout the Midwest.
-These knowledgeable leaders possess experience in a variety of schools from urban to suburban, elementary and secondary settings.
+- Created to address the specific challenges faced by building and district leaders.
+This conference features presenters from across the Midwest who possess BIST experience in a variety of school settings from urban to suburban, elementary and secondary settings.

 Making Recovery Work in Your Building